 Take off as much clothing as possible to lower your body temperature, especially tight-fitting clothes.

 Lie down and put your feet up until you start to feel better.

 4. Cool your skin

 The safest way to cool down is by sponging down or spraying with cool water and using a fan.
-Resist the urge to jump into a freezing cold shower as the extreme temperature change could make you feel worse.

 Drink plenty of water or rehydration drinks; avoid alcohol or caffeine which can dehydrate you and exacerbate your symptoms.

 6. Try cold packs

 For young healthy adults who have been exercising vigorously, applying cold packs around the armpits and neck can be useful.
 Do not use cold packs in other cases of suspected heat exhaustion or heatstroke as this can be harmful.